- 07 Sep

 Executive Summary

 The most important part of the business plan structure is the "Executive Summary".
-This should be at front.
-The executive summary should summarise the key aspects of your plan into a very concise form.
+This should be at the front.
+The executive summary should summarise the key aspects of your plan in a very concise form.
 Someone reading just the exec summary should get the main points from your plan.

 Business And Products Or Services